Elizabeth Kenny: Work

 Kenny returned to Nobby during 1911 after spending time in Walcha assisting her cousin after the birth of her son.
 Upon her return to Nobby, Kenny advertised her services as a Medical and Surgical Nurse, reaching her patients on foot or by horseback or buggy.
 Many authors describe Kenny as working as a Bush Nurse, but this is not a term she applied to herself.
-In July 1912 she opened a Cottage Hospital at Clifton which she named St. Canice's, where she provided convalescent and midwifery services, describing herself as Nurse Kenny, Certificated Medical, Surgical, and Midwifery.
-Kenny was behaving recklessly in describing herself as a certificated nurse as the Queensland Health Amendment Act (1911) had introduced stringent rules governing the registration of nurses and the registration of private hospitals.
+In July 1912 she opened a cottage hospital at Clifton which she named St. Canice's, where she provided convalescent and midwifery services, describing herself as Nurse Kenny, Certificated Medical, Surgical, and Midwifery.
+Such cottage hospitals were typically modest - often a few rooms in a converted house - and were a common way for nurses to providing nursing care in rural areas where main hospitals were scarce; for Clifton, the nearest main hospitals were Toowoomba and Warwick.
+In the Clifton district, nurses such as Nurse Dawes and Nurse Pengelly operated private hospitals in the same period.